-Hen eggs are not fertilized when they are laid.
+Hen eggs are usually not fertilized if they are laid in the absence of a rooster.
 For a hen to lay fertilized eggs, she needs a rooster.
-The rooster will fertilize the eggs of up to 10 hens.
-He must mate with the female hen so his sperm travels into the oviduct and fertilizes the eggs that the hen lays in the next few days.
-If you are looking to expand or maintain the size of your flock, you will need a rooster and you will need to ensure that your hens and rooster are mating.
+A rooster mating with a hen results in the production of fertilized eggs.
+If you are looking to expand or maintain the size of your flock, or if you are keen on selling fertilized eggs, you will need a rooster and you will need to ensure that your hens and rooster are mating.

 In this article, we explain how to successfully get your hen’s eggs fertilized and the steps surrounding the process.

 The Chicken Courtship Ritual